Breaking through Barriers: Denee's Story

 I appreciate and admire the Hospital’s workforce development goals with high school students.
 Back then, I felt sort of like a lost cause.
 Today, I welcome any opportunity to share my story and let kids know that they’re worth more than where they come from.
 Life’s not easy, but if you work hard, you can open new doors.

-Denee is just a few courses away from earning her associate degree and she’s eager to pursue her bachelor’s degree, too.
-She shares the following advice for others who are struggling to kick-start their career and education goals:
+Denee earned her associates degree and was eager to pursue her bachelor’s degree, too.
+She shared the following advice for others who are struggling to kick-start their career and education goals.:

 I made so many excuses not to go back to school.
 I was reluctant and scared, but in the end, education has helped accelerate my career.
 There is no way I could have advanced, no matter how hard I worked in my previous positions, without going back to school.
 You have nothing to lose if you try.
 You only have something to gain.